universal-automata/liblevenshtein/README.md

 There's also a command-line interface, [liblevenshtein-java-cli][java-cli].
 Please see its [README.md][java-cli-readme] for acquisition and usage information.

-The library is currently written in Java, CoffeeScript, and JavaScript, but I will be porting it to other languages, soon.
+The library is currently written in Java, CoffeeScript, JavaScript, and C++.
+I will be porting it to other languages, soon.
 If you have a specific language you would like to see it in, or package-management system you would like it deployed to, let me know.

 This library is based largely on the work of [Stoyan Mihov](http://www.lml.bas.bg/~stoyan/), [Klaus